The new normal

 COVID-19 has highlighted how much we miss being outside of the home.
 Returning to a more “normal” setting may not mean commuting on a packed train or sitting in traffic for hours everyday.
 In many ways, social distancing has put a pause on the commute we used to know.
 Staggered work start times are becoming more normal while many companies have put a return to the office further down the line than originally anticipated.

-Coworking allows for a more defined work life balance in the era of working from home.
-Giving people a place to work that is separate to their home and allows for a more structured work day while maintaining flexibility.
+Co-working allows for a more defined work-life balance in the era of working from home.
+Giving people a place to work that is separate from their home and allows for a more structured workday while maintaining flexibility.
 Remote working close to home also reduces time spent commuting and the anxiety around commuting.
 Naturally, coworking allows for networking as different companies base themselves in one building.
 Our members have gotten to know each other since our opening at the beginning of June, regularly catching up for a coffee in our business cafe and building symbiotic relationships.
 There is a real sense of community amongst our members, as we all get used to new ways of working and continue to find our way through the pandemic.

 The View offers breakout social spaces alongside our three terraces.
-This allows our members to safely take a break from their desk throughout the day.
+This allows our members to safely take a break from their desks throughout the day.
 We have a business cafe where members can grab a coffee and catch up with others.
-Members take breaks out on the balconies to get some fresh sea air or enjoy a lunch time stroll along the water and into malahide village to grab a bite to eat.
-Its little daily rituals that create a productive flow throughout the work day.
-Our mission is to work well close to home and focus on an optimum work life balance.
+Members take breaks out on the balconies to get some fresh sea air or enjoy a lunchtime stroll along the water and into Malahide village to grab a bite to eat.
+Its little daily rituals create a productive flow throughout the workday.
+Our mission is to work well close to home and focus on an optimum work-life balance.